Coordinated anti-Trump editorials 'sure to backfire,' critic warns

 Trump has mocked the media – specifically CNN, NBC and The New York Times – with a variety of nicknames such as “fake news” and has even referred to them as the enemy of the people.

 The Boston Globe called for editorial boards nationwide to publish columns on Aug.
 16 condemning Trump’s “war against the free press.”
-More than 200 editorial boards plan to participate, according to the paper’s op-ed chief.
+More than 200 editorial boards plan to participate, according to the paper’s Op-Ed editor.
 Each paper will write and publish its own editorial on the topic – giving Trump’s critics a lot to consume in one day.

 But Politico senior media writer Jack Shafer wrote that the Globe’s effort is “sure to backfire” and simply offer Trump extra ammunition.

 “It will provide Trump with the circumstantial evidence of the existence of a national press cabal that has been convened solely [to] oppose him,” Shafer wrote.
-“Trump will reap enough fresh material to whale on the media for at least a month.”
+“Trump will reap enough fresh material to wale on the media for at least a month.”

 “It will provide Trump with the circumstantial evidence of the existence of a national press cabal that has been convened solely to opposes him."